Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/stake-on-matic.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# How to Stake and Become a Validator on Matic (Stage 1 Counter Stake)
+# How to Stake and Become a Validator on Matic

 This is a step-by-step guide to help you become a validator on Matic's incentivised testnet program.
 The following list of commands will help you setup your heimdall and bor nodes for staking and performing validator duties.